November 15, 2012

 used as well) on top.
 Roll the dough together to a log.
 Using a serrated knife, cut 4 oz. pieces and

-place them on a paper lined sheet pan (3 x 4).
+paper lined sheet pan (3 x 4).
 Proof to 75 %.
 Bake at 375 degrees F. until golden

 brown.

-a thick consistency is reached.
+consistency is reached.

 Drizzle over the top of the cinnamon buns.
 To do this you dip your hand into the glaze then spread your fingers out and let the glaze just fall onto the cinnamon rolls while you move your hand back and forth over the cinnamon rolls.